It’s all about the view – Mark SaRGEANT Rocksalt

 The best location in Europe

 “What I love most is the interaction with the guests.
-When they first walk in to Rocksalt, you hear gasps as they come out from behind the black curving RIBA-award-winning walls to this – this glass-fronted room that looks out over the harbour.
+When they first walk in to Rocksalt, you hear gasps as they come out from behind the black curving RIBA-award-winning walls to this.
+This glass-fronted room looks out over the harbour.
 When the tide is out it’s my favourite; the boats are of kilter, the mud flats make it look really artistic.
-But when the tide is in and the fishermen are landing a catch, each guest can see that the fish they land on the slipway, goes into the restaurant and ends up on your plate – we’re as fresh as that.”
+But when the tide is in and the fishermen are landing a catch, you see how fresh we are.
+Each guest can see the fish landed on the slipway, goes into the restaurant and ends up on your plate – we’re as fresh as that.”

 it’s all about the view